 Black framed windows have emerged as one of my favorite newcomers in home trends and design.
 They’re elegant yet edgy.
 They add a bold definition to the existing architecture.
 Best of all, they make your windows really pop.
 Here are some examples of black window frames from several different house design styles, and in every case they look amazing—just see for yourself!

-Interior Black Window Frames
+Interior Black Window Frame

 In this modern adobe home, the high black window frames are a simple statement and almost look like art on the wall.
-These smaller square windows are also a great way to get natural light while still having wall space for furniture.
+These smaller square windows are also a great way to optimize natural light while still having wall space for furniture.

-Black Window Trims on the Exterior
+Black Window Trim on the Exterior

 I’m totally convinced I need black window frames.
 What now?
 This tutorial for painting frames seems really simple and straightforward for wooden frames.
 This one is better suited for vinyl frames like in my own home.
 What do you think about the black window trend?